-Figure 3.7.
-Preliminary plan (a) and oblique (b) diagrams of the ecohydrological pathways inferred near and within the PLA (dashed polygon in upper panel) of Hypothetical Mine, and presented as a box-and-arrow ECM in Figure 3.6.
-In-channel flow and overbank floods shown as solid arrows; groundwater movements shown as dashed arrows.
-TGDE = terrestrial GDE; GW = groundwater; SW = surface water.
+Figure 14.
+Preliminary plan (a) and oblique (b) diagrams of the ecohydrological pathways inferred near and within the PIA (dashed polygon in (a)) of Hypothetical Mine, and presented as a box-and-arrow ECM in Figure 13

+In-channel flow and overbank floods are shown as solid arrows; groundwater movements are shown as dashed arrows.
+TGDE = terrestrial GDE, GW = groundwater, SW = surface water.
 Some pathways (e.g., evaporation, evapotranspiration, seepage to coal seams) are not shown.
+Representation of geological layers is simplified for this example and does not reflect the actual geology of this area.

 By this stage, all the participants were familiar with the potential 'sources' (sites and activities) of impacts and stressors associated with the proposed project, the locations and likely sensitivity of the ecological receptors in the PIA, and the potential ecohydrological linkages in the project area.
 Where confidence was low in the distribution or other relevant information about sources, receptors or ecohydrological pathways, a third list was made to document the information gaps.
-For example, there was particular uncertainty about the groundwater resources, especially in the alluvial and colluvial sediments of North Creek, and their linkages which was the cue for the two hydrogeologists to share their insights.
+For example, there was particular uncertainty about the groundwater resources, especially in the alluvial and colluvial sediments of North Creek, and their linkages, which was the cue for the two hydrogeologists to share their insights.

-The hydrogeologists were sceptical that North Creek and the wetlands south-west of the proposed pit were truly GDEs as implied by Figure 3.3, and stated that field data were needed on groundwater levels and fluxes in the sediments underlying these surface waters to elucidate the likely groundwater-dependence and ecohydrological connectivity.
+The hydrogeologists were sceptical that North Creek and the wetlands south-west of the proposed pit were truly GDEs as implied by Figure 10, and stated that field data were needed on groundwater levels and fluxes in the sediments underlying these surface waters to elucidate the likely groundwater dependence and ecohydrological connectivity.
 The ecologists agreed and there was discussion about planning some concurrent sampling of bores in the area to collect hydrogeological, water quality and stygofaunal data.
 There was general agreement that the alluvial sediments along the Isaac River and at its confluence with North Creek were more likely to be permanently saturated, and the botanist reminded the other experts of an unpublished field study demonstrating groundwater use by two riparian tree species at this location.
 Given the importance of the native vegetation in this area, it was agreed that field data were needed on groundwater fluxes, use by vegetation and groundwater water quality - another opportunity for concurrent collaborative sampling.
 The vertebrate ecologist added that it would be relevant to survey arboreal and other vertebrates in the area because they might be using this native vegetation for habitat and food.

 Discussion then turned to groundwater modelling of the likely changes in groundwater levels and fluxes associated with the open-cut mining and, post mining, the refilling of the pit with waste rock.
-Groundwater models exist for the nearby mines and the hydrogeologists discussed the insights from these models, particularly whether the proposed project might contribute to cumulative drawdown in the area.
+Groundwater models exist for the nearby mines, and the hydrogeologists discussed the insights from these models, particularly whether the proposed project might contribute to cumulative drawdown in the area.
 Given the likely presence of GDEs in the PIA, the hydrogeologists planned to model the progress and maximum extent of project-specific and cumulative drawdown during and after mining.
 Particular attention would be paid to potential changes in fluxes and depths to groundwater in the alluvium and colluvium (used by surface-expression GDEs) as well as the source aquifer for the Deverill bore.